jido/ebb-backup/README.md

 ```

 When deleting files, delete their history too.
-When restoring files, delete the history of revisions up to the point the files are restored from.
+When restoring files, delete the history of later revisions up to the point the files are restored from.

+When updating from a past revision, delete all newer revisions.
+It saves from creating a new branch.

 *